Terontola–Cortona railway station

-Terontola-Cortona railway station (Stazione di Terontola-Cortona) is the main station of Cortona, Italy, located in the hamlet of Terontola.
+Terontola–Cortona railway station (Stazione di Terontola–Cortona) is the main station of Cortona, Italy, located in the hamlet of Terontola.
 It is on the Florence–Rome railway and the line to Foligno (which passes through Perugia) branches off from the station.

 History

 Terontola station was not opened with the other stations of the line in 1866.
-In fact, the Florence–Rome railway did not exist in it current form: the connection between Rome and Florence did not pass through Orvieto and Chiusi, but ran from Orte through Terni, Foligno and Perugia, along a route that is now divided into two lines: the Foligno–Terontola railway and part of the Rome–Ancona railway.
+In fact, the Florence–Rome railway did not exist in its current form: the connection between Rome and Florence did not pass through Orvieto and Chiusi, but ran from Orte through Terni, Foligno and Perugia, along a route that is now divided into two lines: the Foligno–Terontola railway and part of the Rome–Ancona railway.

 The line between Cortona (now Camucia-Cortona) and Chiusi was opened on 11 November 1875.
 It was decided to build a station at the junction between the two lines because the Cortona station was too far away.
-The new Terontola station, opened together with the new line to Chiusi, constituted a major junction on the main line of the Italian railway system.
+The new Terontola station opened together with the new line to Chiusi, constituted a major junction on the main line of the Italian railway system.

 In 1939 it was renamed from "Terontola" to "Cortona-Terontola", and in 1948 it became "Terontola".
 It was later given its current name.